Nonlinearity mediated miscibility dynamics of mass-imbalanced binary Bose Einstein condensate for circular atomtronics

-To display the resultant cloud of the isotopic mixture in the presence of interspecies interactions, we choose a FR time as $T_{R}/4$ and the condensate is delineated in Fig. \ref{mixed}(a).
-It is apparent that the condensates of both the isotopes are mixed in a nontrivial manner due to their coexistence.
-This becomes further clarified when the condensate densities of ${}^{85}Rb$ and ${}^{87}Rb$ are shown separately in Fig.\ref{mixed}(b) and \ref{mixed}(c), respectively.
-These densities look identical and not distinct, resulting in a miscible cloud, as shown in Fig. \ref{mixed}(a).
+To display the resultant cloud of the binary mixture in the presence of interspecies interactions $a_{12}=1.0\;a_{11}$, we show the $x$-axis projected density of the initial cloud at Fig. \ref{mixed}(a) and the cloud at quarter revival time $T_{R}/4$ in Fig.\ref{mixed}(b).
+The $x$-axis projected density is obtained by integrating out the $y$ coordinate.
+It is apparent that the condensates of both the isotopes are mixed and their densities overlap to a greater extend.
+This becomes further clarified from the $2$D condensate densities of ${}^{85}Rb$ and ${}^{87}Rb$ shown in the insets of Fig.\ref{mixed}(a) and \ref{mixed}(b).
+These densities look identical and not distinct, resulting in a miscible cloud.
 To separate two constituent clouds of the interacting isotopes, we need to unwind the physics of miscibility and then try to devise a way.
 The well-known autocorrelation (AC) function helps us in the first stage.
 AC is the modulus square of the inner product of the initial and the temporally evolved wavefunctions, having mathematical definition as

 For a dispersing cloud, the AC function decays with time to manifest, gradually decreasing fidelity with the initial structure.
-However, the existence of significantly dominant peaks have different physics and are also observed in Fig.\ref{mixed}(d) for the mixed cloud in Fig. \ref{mixed}(a).
+However, the existence of significantly dominant peaks have different physics and are also observed in Fig.\ref{mixed}(c) for the mixed cloud with interspecies interaction $a_{12}=1.0\;a_{11}$.
 Periodic AC peaks with nearly one magnitude are the signature of revivals, whereas there are other periodic peaks of lower magnitudes, which are known as FR instances.
-Overall, the AC time-series provides us with comparable characteristic time scales for both the isotopic condensates in the presence of interspecies interactions, due to which the components remain indistinguishable.
+Overall, the AC time-series provides us with comparable characteristic time scales for both the components in the presence of interspecies interactions, due to which the components remain indistinguishable.